2019-2020 season: Skystone

 As you can see, we put a lot of time and effort into our robot in order to make it how it is today.
-There are many iterations that we’ve went through, but here are just a few facts about our robot:
+There are many iterations that we’ve went through, but here was our seasons final result: